Prince05Pathak/PDF-APP-STREAMLIT-/README.md

   07 -> Calling of whole application :
         The function "main()" orchestrates the entire app flow, from uploading a PDF to interacting with the user through questions and answers.

+# Conclusion
+This app enables users to upload a PDF, convert it into Markdown, and ask questions based on the document's content using a RAG approach.
+The process involves extracting content, chunking it, indexing it with FAISS, and generating answers via OpenAI’s GPT model.
+Each function plays a critical role in the overall pipeline.